-11:00 Discussion on 2011 ToRs and identification of subjects of mutual interest
+11:00 Discussion on 2012 ToRs and identification of subjects of mutual interest

-- General discussion of ICES activities and Terms of Reference - Adoption of agenda - Develop work plan, identify subgroups, subgroup leaders and rapporteurs - Subgroups: - ToR a: Progress on evaluating direct and indirect socioeconomic consequences of aquaculture - ToR b: Identifying and strengthening local stakeholder inclusion and local ownership in the aquaculture production chain - ToR c: Affects of social values and administrative organizations in different countries/regions on intensity, methodology, acceptance, structure and type of aquaculture
+- General discussion of ICES activities and Terms of Reference - Adoption of agenda - Develop work plan, identify subgroups, subgroup leaders and rapporteurs Subgroups:

+• ToR a: Develop, identify and evaluate methods on how to assess the direct and indirect socio-economic consequences of aquaculture operations and how they relate to an assessment framework.

+• ToR b: Examine how inclusion and ownership influence in the sustainability of aquaculture

+• ToR c: Adress how different socio-economic framing conditions affect trends in the intensity, methodology, acceptance, structure and type of aquaculture.